On lower bounds for the distances between APN functions: Plateaued APN functions

 \subsection{Quadratic APN functions}

-Recall that $F \colon \F_2^n \to \F_2^n$ is quadratic if every derivative $D_a F(x)=F(x)+F(x+a)$ of $F$ is an affine function.
+By definition, a vectorial Boolean function $F \colon \F_2^n \to \F_2^n$ is quadratic if every derivative $D_a F(x)=F(x)+F(x+a)$ of $F$ is an affine function.
 Quadratic APN functions are particularly well-behaved as the images of their derivatives are affine hyperplanes (more generally, this property is called crookedness, see \cite{CarletBook, KyureghyanCrooked2007}).
 Moreover, quadratic APN functions are equipped with a unique so-called ortho-derivative.

 \begin{definition} Let $F \colon \F_2^n \to \F_2^n$ be a quadratic APN function.
-The \textbf{ortho-derivative} of $F$ is the unique function $\pi_F \colon \F_2^n \to \F_2^n$ such that $\pi_F(0) =0$ and $\pi_F(a)\neq0 $ for all $a \in \F_2^n \setminus \set{0}$ and
+The \textit{ortho-derivative} of $F$ is the unique function $\pi_F \colon \F_2^n \to \F_2^n$ such that $\pi_F(0) =0$ and $\pi_F(a)\neq0 $ for all $a \in \F_2^n \setminus \set{0}$ and

 for all $a,x \in \F_2^n$. \end{definition}